palkesh21/Shopping-Mall-Customer-Segmentation-/README.md

 ## Project Description
-The purpose of this project is to cluster customers in a mall into multiple groups on the basis of age, spending capability, spending score etc. This can provide us useful insights into what are the requiremetns of each group and accordingly marketing strategies and policies can be built to optimize spending score of the customers.
+This study aims to divide mall customers into many groups according to factors like age, spending capacity, spending score, etc. This can give us valuable information about the needs of each group, allowing us to develop marketing plans and guidelines to maximise client spending.

 ## Tools Used:
 1. Scikit learn library in python for implementing clustering algorithms.